 Sallie Cleage was born into slavery about 1823 in Tennessee.
 Her mother’s name was Silver Baver.
 Sallie and Clinton Cleage had fourteen children together, most of them born during slavery.
 By 1900, only five were living.
 I have already written about three of them – Amanda Cleage, Nelson Cleage and Lydia Cleage.

-In 1880 Sallie and seven of her children are living together in the same house as 1870.
+In 1880 Sallie and seven of her children are living together in the same house.
 Roger William Sherman, who later married my great grandmother, lived next door.
 Nelson worked as a laborer.
 Mary was the only literate member of the household.
 None of the children were attending school and nobody else had a job.
 The 1890 U.S. Census was destroyed in a fire so we have to skip to the 1900 census.

 In 1900 Sallie owned her house free of mortgage.
-Her son Robert, his wife and son, along with Sallie’s granddaughter, Rosie Smith, shared her home.
+Her son Robert, his wife and son, along with Sallie’s granddaughter, Rossie Smith, shared her home.
 Robert worked as a dining room servant.
 He was literate.
 Sallie and his wife were without employment.
 Rosie attended school for 4 months.
 Robert’s son, Thomas Cleage, was not old enough for school.

 When I started writing Sallie Cleage’s life, I thought that it was a full one because she appeared as mother on so many death certificates.
 As I wrote, I began to feel that I had been wrong because nothing really seemed to happen.
 I was wrong, she did live a full life.
 It was full of her family.
-She lived to live free and to see her children and grandchildren learn to read and write.
+She lived to be free and to see her children and grandchildren learn to read and write.
 Her husband, Clinton, died so soon after freedom.
 She gave birth to 14 children and saw nine of them die before she did.
 It is easy to overlook what those deaths must have meant to her when we have no record of when or how they died.